-The submission deadline may be extended for 1 or more grant applications upon a showing of good cause.
-All requests for extension of the submission deadline must be submitted via email to the CPRIT HelpDesk.
+The submission deadline may be extended upon a showing of extenuating circumstances.
+A request for a deadline extension based on the need to complete multiple CPRIT or other grants applications will be denied.
+All requests for extension of the submission deadline must be submitted via email to the CPRIT Helpdesk, within 24 hours of the submission deadline.
 Submission deadline extensions, including the reason for the extension, will be documented as part of the grant review process records.
+Please note that deadline extension requests are very rarely approved.